codex-academy/spaza-suggest/readme.md

 * A new client can register and get a login code
 * A client can login using their login code
 * A logged in client can make product suggestions for a selected area.
 They can select the area to add a suggestion for.
 A blank suggestion should not be allowed.
+* A client should see all the suggestions that they have made and the area it was made for.

 * A Spaza shop owner can create an account linked to one area and get a login code.
 * Login using the spaza shop code and display all the suggestions for the area of the spaza shop